Have you ever wondered why some people get sick all the time, while others don’t catch a single sniffle?

 Sunlight is one of the major contributors to the production of Vitamin D in our body.

 Vitamin D is essential for healthy functioning of the immune system, as it helps the body to produce antibodies.
-Low levels of Vitamin D can also be a major reason for respiratory problems, and low energy levels.
+Low levels of Vitamin D can also be a reason for respiratory problems, and low energy levels.

 Do you ever notice you seem to have less energy in the winter?

-That's because we spend more time inside, and when we go outside we have less skin exposed to sunlight due to long sleeves and pants ...
+One reason can be because we spend more time inside, and when we go outside we have less skin exposed to sunlight due to long sleeves and pants ...
 Vitamin D production will go down.

 So even though it's not winter now, and we might think we are getting plenty of Vitamin D ...

 It's still a good idea to make a conscious effort to get outside and soak up some sunshine for 10-15 minutes a day, and even supplement with Vitamin D, if needed.

 Living with high levels of stress can lower your immune system and make yourself sick.
 Stress of any kind—emotional, physical, or psychological— can have a negative impact on your immune system.